Subject Requirements

 2.1 ACCOUNTING (ACC)

 Accounting is concerned with the completion of source documents for sole proprietors up to the completion of financial statements of small businesses, partnerships, public companies, and manufacturing companies.
 Complete accounting records are completed from Grade 8 to 12.
+It is highly recommended that learners take Mathematics with Accounting.

 LEARNING AREAS INCLUDE: